 - Certified Fraud Examination Professional – GFSU

-Firstly, make sure you know the exact competencies of yourself, be specific for each and every question they throw on your face.
+Firstly, make sure you know your exact competencies of yourself, and be specific for each and every question they throw on your face.

 Secondly, be prepared to answer using the ‘STAR Technique (Situation/Task/Action/Result) and to go into the interview prepared to talk in detail about situations that show the competencies being targeted.